Claude Jade: The 1970s in film and TV

 In 1970 she reprised her part as Christine from Stolen Kisses in Truffaut's Bed and Board as a married woman.
-The Truffaut films influenced her type as lovingly gentle modern young woman in contemporary cinema, which she contrasted in ambivalent figures: Critic Vincent Canby praised her in work in Gérard Brach's The Boat on the Grass (Le bateau sur l'herbe, 1971), in which she starred as Eleonore, a young girl between two friends (Jean-Pierre Cassel, John McEnery).
+The Truffaut films influenced her type as lovingly gentle modern young woman in contemporary cinema, which she contrasted in ambivalent figures: Critic Vincent Canby praised her work in Gérard Brach's The Boat on the Grass (Le bateau sur l'herbe, 1971), in which she starred as Eleonore, a young girl who comes between two friends (Jean-Pierre Cassel, John McEnery).
 She starred in Hearth Fires (Les feux de la chandeleur, 1972) as Laura, a daughter who wants to reconcile her parents (Annie Girardot, Jean Rochefort) and who falls in love with her mother's best friend (Bernard Fresson).
-Alongside Robert Hossein she played the priest's love Françoise in Forbidden Priests (Prêtres interdits, 1973).
+Alongside Robert Hossein she played the priest's love, Françoise, in Forbidden Priests (Prêtres interdits, 1973).
 In Home Sweet Home (1973), she played a hardened nurse who is changed by a love affair with a social worker (Jacques Perrin).

-Jade played a dual role in The Choice, 1976).
-She starred in three Italian films: as a private investigator in Number One (1973), as Tiffany, the girlfriend of a private eye (Frederick Stafford, her father from Topaz) in La ragazza di via Condotti (1973), and as Maria Teresa, an unhappily married woman in Eriprando Visconti's A Spiral of Mist (Una spirale di nebbia, 1977).
-She played a nun in Kita No Misaki - Cap du Nord (1976), by Japanese director Kei Kumai.
-In the same year she starred as Penny Vanderwood in Thinking Robots, based on a horror novel by George Langelaan.
+Jade starred in three Italian films: Number One (1973), as a private investigator; La ragazza di via Condotti (1973), as Tiffany, the girlfriend of a private eye (Frederick Stafford, her father from Topaz); and A Spiral of Mist (Una spirale di nebbia, 1977), as Maria Teresa, an unhappily married woman, directed by Eriprando Visconti.
+She played a nun in Kita No Misaki - Cap du Nord (1976) by Japanese director Kei Kumai and played a dual role in The Choice (1976).
+In the same year, she starred as Penny Vanderwood in Thinking Robots, based on a horror novel by George Langelaan.
 Among other films of the 1970s were Malicious Pleasure (Le malin plaisir, 1975), Trop c'est trop (1975) and the romantic comedy The Pawn (Le Pion, 1978), in which she starred as a young widow who wins the heart of her son's teacher (Henri Guybet).
 One year later Claude Jade played the part of Christine Doinel for the third time in Truffaut's Love on the Run.

-In 1970 she starred as Orphan Françoise in mini-series Mauregard, directed by Truffaut's co-writer Claude de Givray.
-Other TV roles in the decade were Sheherazade (in Shéhérazade) and Louise de La Vallière (in Le chateau perdu), Lucile Desmoulins (in La passion de Camille et Lucile Desmoulins).
-She starred in such television movies as Mamie Rose, La Mandragore, Monsieur Seul, Fou comme François, Les anneaux de Bicêtre, Ulysse est revenu, and, in her biggest success of that decade, as heroine Veronique d'Hergemont in the 1979 series The Island of Thirty Coffins (L'île aux trente cercueils).
+In 1970 she starred as orphan Françoise in the miniseries Mauregard, directed by Truffaut's co-writer Claude de Givray.
+Other TV roles in the decade were Sheherazade (in Shéhérazade), Louise de La Vallière (in Le chateau perdu), and Lucile Desmoulins (in La passion de Camille et Lucile Desmoulins).
+She starred in such television movies as Mamie Rose, La Mandragore, Monsieur Seul, Fou comme François, Les anneaux de Bicêtre, Ulysse est revenu, and, in her biggest success of that decade, The Island of Thirty Coffins (L'île aux trente cercueils), a 1979 series in which she portrayed heroine Veronique d'Hergemont.